Hybrid and online education

 In the current situation it’s possible that some of your students may not be able to attend the workgroup or lecture on campus.
 To set up a hybrid class (with students participating online and on campus) you will need webcam equipment and one of the video tools of Leiden University.

-In a large number of rooms webcam equipment has been pre-installed for the duration of semester 1.
-Take a look at the overview of rooms with pre-installed webcams within the Pieter de la Courtbuilding and the Campus The Hague.
-For the other halls within the PdlC, webcam cases are available to borrow from the Service Desk.
-You can pick these up there prior to class.
+Webcam equipment has been pre-installed in all teaching rooms in the Pieter de la Courtbuilding.
+For the other rooms within the PdlC, webcam cases are available to borrow from the Service Desk.

 If you need help choosing the right video tool, please consult the Teaching support site with a practical comparison of all the video tools and links to their manuals.
 You can always contact us via firstname.lastname@example.org for further advice.